vpsrock/retro-crypto-alchemist/GIT_GUIDE.md

 4. To return to latest: `git checkout master`

 ## Your Current Commits:
+- `3926a67` - Implement automated scheduler system with job management and position tracking
 - `8911b30` - Implement multi-profile discovery system with fresh data optimization
 - `059e9f5` - Update Git guide with new scan profiles commit
 - `7b38d06` - Add 6 new scan profiles for rare earning opportunities